Beach House, Worthing

 Beach House in Worthing, England is a Regency beach-side villa, built in 1820 to designs by John Rebecca.
 It was originally known as Marino Mansion.
+It was built for a man named Robert Cary Elwes.

 History

-In the mid-nineteenth century, Sir Frederick Adair Roe, Chief Magistrate of the Bow Street office and head of the Bow Street Runners, London's police force, owned and lived in Beach House.
+In the mid-19th century, Sir Frederick Adair Roe, Chief Magistrate of the Bow Street office and head of the Bow Street Runners, London's police force, owned and lived in Beach House.

 Sir Robert Loder, Conservative Member of Parliament for New Shoreham, lived at Beach House until his death in 1888.
 His wife, Lady Maria Georgiana Loder and his eldest son Sir Edmund Loder continued to live at Beach House after Sir Robert's death.

-Between 1907 and 1910 King Edward VII stayed at the house several times while visiting Sir Edmund Loder and his family.
+Between 1907 and 1910, King Edward VII stayed at the house several times while visiting Sir Edmund Loder and his family.

-In 1917, playwright Edward Knoblock bought the house.
+In 1917 playwright Edward Knoblock bought the house.
 His visitors included Arnold Bennett, J. B. Priestley, and Sir Compton Mackenzie.
 Knoblock refurbished the interior and forecourt of the property to the designs of Scottish architect Ormrod Maxwell Ayrton, while displaying furniture from the Thomas Hope collection he had bought from a sale at Deepdene in Dorking, Surrey.

 During the Spanish Civil War in 1936, Beach House was used to house children evacuated from their homes in the Basque province of Biscay.
 The children were fleeing bombing and starvation after the destruction of the town of Guernica by the Nazi Luftwaffe.
 They were supported and cared for entirely by local volunteers.

 From 1939 to 1945, during the Second World War, Beach House was used by the Air Training Corps.

-Beach House is a Grade II* listed building.
+Beach House was designated a Grade II* listed building in 1948.